LeaCollin0518/EMNIST_ImageClassification/README.md

 This repo contains exclusively data and `.ipynb` files for processing, training, and predicting on that data.
 Specifically, there is:

 * The `data` folder.
-This is where all the data is mean to be.
+This is where all the data is meant to be.
 * `PreProcessing.ipynb`, which contains code that takes the initial dataset and produces a dataset that is ready to be fed to the learning algorithms in this repo.
 * `ConvNet.ipynb`, which contains the code for loading data and running a few different Keras CNNs.
 * `LogisticRegression.ipynb`, same but for sklearn Logistic Regression.